Wondering what to pack for London and the UK in general?

 What do you pack for London and UK?
 This is no easy task since we’re talking about a place where you can get sunshine, rain, wind, sleet and even snow, all in a single day!

-Yes that has happened here a few times before, which is why the weather is so unpredictable.
+Yes that has happened here a few times before, and will happen again, which is why the weather is so unpredictable.

 As someone born and bred in the UK, I’m all too familiar with this strangeness and know full-well what you need to wear to be prepared for the ever-changing weather.